 More and more organizations are in the process of transforming their monolithic applications into microservices.
 Given the size of the monolith, it is not possible to make the transition overnight.
 A typical approach is to move some components out of the monolith and implement them as microservices.
 The existing application will call the newly implemented services when needed.

 When adopting this approach, we want to ensure that the changes to the existing monolith are as minimum as possible.
 Any change can introduce defects in the monolith and the cost to stabilize it might be very high.

-Most traditional multi-tier web applications are using sessions for authentication and authorization; however, when consuming microservices, they need to provide JWT in the header to authenticate themselves, and for some services, additional user info is required in JWT for fine-grained authorization.
-What is the best approach to make a minimum change in the monolith and convert the user session to JWT to consume microservices?
-Switching from session to OAuth 2.0 and JWT is not an option as the changes are too significant for the entire monolithic.
+Most traditional multi-tier web applications are using sessions for authentication and authorization; however, when consuming microservices, they need to provide JWT in the header to authenticate themselves, and for some services, additional user info is required in the JWT for fine-grained authorization.
+What is the best approach to make a minimum change in the monolith and convert the user session to JWT in order to consume microservices?
+Switching from session to OAuth 2.0 and JWT is not an option as the changes are too significant for the entire monolith.
 So the next logical choice is to convert the user session to JWT token as the session instance has all the information about the user.
 To do that, the OAuth 2.0 provider needs to support this with a customized grant type.